norman-ml/norman_core_sdk_python/README.md

     # Define constraints to fetch the configuration preview for the model you specified
     constraints: QueryConstraints = QueryConstraints.equals("Models", "ID", model_id)

-    # Retrieve all configuration previews matching the constraints fron the Norman backend
+    # Retrieve all configuration previews matching the constraints from the Norman servers
     async with http_client:
         model_previews: dict[str, ModelPreview] = await model_service.get_model_previews(access_token, constraints)